-- V. Description of Reasonable Alternatives to Regulatory Action - (a) Alternatives to Regulation Change closure from the prior season.
-More liberal regulations for bag and possession limits on this severely depressed stock may have lasting effects on future KRFC fishing opportunities.
+- VII.
+Description of Reasonable Alternatives to Regulatory Action - (a) Alternatives to Regulation Change

 The use of more liberal regulations for the KRFC quota, bag limits, and possession limits would be less desirable than a complete closure of the KRFC in-river sport fishery.
-The adopted closure of the KRFC in-river fishery is more protective than the PFMC-recommended recreational fishery allocation of 4,999 KRFC to the Klamath River Basin for the 2024 season, and continues the
+The adopted closure of the KRFC and KRSC in-river fisheries is more protective than the PFMC-recommended recreational fishery allocation of 978 KRFC to the Klamath River Basin for the 2025 season and continues the closure from the prior season.
+More liberal regulations for bag and possession limits on this severely depressed stock may have lasting effects on future KRFC and KRSC fishing opportunities.